VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/lowlvl.md

 [TODO] Interacting with the above, this program should run in the background and update the data, based on window focus events using libxdo

-This program should actually provide the VAST majority of the source code, with purposeful errors for demonstating the below
+This program should actually provide the VAST majority of the source code, with purposeful errors for demonstrating the below

 furthermore, the C code should check to see if there is a new article, and if so it should call a function that first checks a 'meta' entry to see if the python code to change a published time to be newer or the number of entries has changed to optimize: